rchampourlier/metto/doc/implementation.md

 - Define an endpoint for Trello webhooks:
   - create a "/trello" resource,
   - create an _ANY_ action using a _Mock_ integration type.
-- Create a "production" stage:
+- Create a "prod" stage:
   - enable CloudWatch Logs, at log level _INFO_, logging full requests/responses data.
-- Deploy the API to the "production" stage.
+- Deploy the API to the "prod" stage.
-  - Display the "production" stage and the invoke URL.
+  - Display the "prod" stage and the invoke URL.
 Copy the invoke URL to setup the Trello webhook (next step).

 ### Configuring a Trello webhook to the AWS endpoint